urso/antlr4/doc/releasing-antlr.md

 Of course you need Mono and `nuget` to be installed.
 On mac:

-- .NET build tools - can be loaded from [here](https://www.visualstudio.com/downloads/) (I need dotnet 5 and 3.1 versions)
+- .NET build tools - can be loaded from [here](https://www.visualstudio.com/downloads/)
 - nuget - download [nuget.exe](https://www.nuget.org/downloads)
 - dotnet - follow [the instructions here](https://www.microsoft.com/net/core)

-From @kvanTTT: Install `dotnet` on any platform (see https://dotnet.microsoft.com/download) and run the following command on any OS (Win, Linux, macOS):

-* building: `dotnet build runtime/CSharp/src/Antlr4.csproj -c Release` Output `.dll` will be in `runtime/CSharp/src/bin/Release/netstandard2.0` or in `runtime/CSharp/src/bin/Release/netstandard2.1`
-* packing: `dotnet pack runtime/CSharp/src/Antlr4.csproj -c Release` Output `.nupkg` will be in `runtime/CSharp/src/bin/Release/Antlr4.Runtime.Standard.4.9.1.nupkg`

 Alternatively, you can install Visual Studio 2017 and make sure to check boxes with .NET Core SDK.